HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking:
+    Package suggested but not available for checking: ‘GSE’
-      'robustHD', 'rospca', 'GSE'
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 14.9Mb
+      installed size is 14.7Mb
       sub-directories of 1Mb or more:
         data   3.1Mb
-        doc    2.1Mb
+        doc    2.0Mb
         libs   9.2Mb
     ```